Should your brand expand or consolidate its multi-domain structure?

 For example, BSH in Turkey has a brand named Profilo.
 It targets the local market instead of fully promoting all BSH values & products to the customer.
 Typically, this internationalization looks like main-site.com vs. company-name.co.uk (where the new ccTLD corresponds to your new target country. cc = Country Code, TLD = Top Level Domain.)

-Dig deeper into SEO Internationalization specs & business decisions, if this bucket applies to you.
+Dig deeper into SEO Internationalization specs & business decisions, and how to avoid the common hreflang duplicate content issues if this bucket applies to you.

 Bottom line: There may be an SEO advantage to maintaining the appropriate ccTLDs per target country - if country targeting is necessary for your SEO efforts.
 If you aren’t international, or you are only doing language targeting (consider subfolders as an alternative solution!), this does not apply.